mcworkaholic/Auto-LOGIN-Putty/README.md

 3. Open "my-project-folder" in PyCharm

-4. Go to the "Tools" tab in PyCharm, click "sync python requirements" and specify the path to Auto-LOGIN-Putty/requirements.txt, click install <br /> OR
+4. Go to the "Tools" tab in PyCharm, click "sync python requirements" and specify the path to Auto-LOGIN-Putty/requirements.txt, click install

+    OR

     ```sh
     pip install -r requirements.txt
     ```